 - You’re preparing for pregnancy (these medications are not safe during pregnancy)

 At BODYWELLE, medication is always part of a larger strategy—not a long-term crutch.
-Dr. Martin uses advanced biomarker testing and body composition analysis to determine when it’s time to reduce or stop injectable medications, and what alternatives may help you stay on track.
+I use advanced biomarker testing and body composition analysis to determine when it’s time to reduce or stop injectable medications, and what alternatives may help you stay on track.

 Signs Your Treatment Plan May Need Adjustment